ENGAGE WITH CMC!

 Every five years your class is honored at Alumni Weekend.
 The weekend, and each successful class gathering, would not be possible without the work of reunion committee members.
 Each class aims to recruit a team of 10 volunteers to plan programming and encourage classmates to attend.
 It is a great way to connect with classmates and ensure a successful weekend.
 If you would like to join your committee and the Alumni Weekend planning process, contact the Office of Alumni Engagement or fill out the form at the top and bottom of this page.

-Volunteer Opportunity Staff Contact
+Volunteer Opportunity Staff Contacts

 Alumni Association Board - Evan Rutter '06